dustinkredmond/sparkfx/README.md

 ---

+## Command line options

+ - `--headless`

+   Runs the app in headless mode, no GUI is started.
+All enabled Startup Scripts and Routes will be processed.

+ - `--port xxxx`

+   Runs Spark on the specified port.
+E.g. `--port 8080` will run the server on port 8080.

+---

 ### What's the use case for SparkFX??

 SparkFX is a great tool to use when developing software that relies on a REST API.
 We can create complex or simple